 “Down on another street, outside a place called Ruddy’s.
 They’re dressed Dentherion, holding drinks they aren’t drinking, and examining the crowds.
 Patch said they’re suspicious, but we don’t know if they’re a threat to us.”

 “So, a bit job,” Klyo said sweetly.
 Her personality had not changed, and Lapis fought not to shudder at the remembered insults and belittlings the woman bestowed upon her.
-She never understood the dislike and had decided jealousy of Anthea had prompted the meanness.
-Tiege had hated her and Calanthe disappeared whenever she visited.
+She never understood the antagonism and had decided jealousy of Anthea prompted the meanness.
+Tiege hated her and snarled right back, and Calanthe disappeared whenever she visited.

 “At least he trusts me to do it without someone holding my hand.”
 Eithne’s sarcastic sweetness almost mimicked Klyo’s hostile tone.